adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 It returns `net.ParseIP(ip)` rather than just the raw string.
 This seems good at first, but `net.ParseIP` [returns nil](https://pkg.go.dev/net#ParseIP) if the parse fails.
 So in the case of a garbage string, ulule/limiter doesn't check for the failure, returns nil, and then, [as far as I can tell](https://go.dev/play/p/8bgVfOy4Lkw), uses `"<nil>"` as the "IP" key.
 (I'm surprised that it doesn't panic, but I don't think it does.)
 The way this logic works makes memory exhaustion more difficult, but it might be achievable using valid IPv6 addresses.

 [2022-03-04: Disclosed to maintainer via email.
 2022-03-05: [PR](https://github.com/ulule/limiter/pull/181) has been created with fixes (mostly documentation warnings).
-It's public, so I'm un-redacting this.]
+It's public, so I'm un-redacting this.
+2022-03-17: The PR was merged.
+[I don't love](https://github.com/ulule/limiter/pull/181#issuecomment-1059827400) the changes, but it sounds like the next major version will address the shortcomings.]

 ### sethvargo/go-limiter